grafana/tempo/docs/sources/tempo/configuration/_index.md

 # Example: "/var/tempo/wal/completed"
 [completedfilepath: <string> | default = join(.path, "/completed")]

-# Where to store the intermediate blocks while they are being apeended to.
+# Where to store the intermediate blocks while they are being appended to.
 # Will always join the `path` with "blocks" to generate the effective path
 # Example: "/var/tempo/wal/blocks" (ignored)
 [blocksfilepath: <ignored> | = join(.path, "/blocks")]